-The Group assessed its ability to adopt the going concern basis in preparing the consolidated financial statements for the year ended December 31, 2021.
-Taking into consideration the Group's current activities, projected positive cash flows and such factors like a confirmation of commercial oil reserves, increase of volume of oil extraction in 4th quarter 2021 and increase of oil and gas prices, the Group prepared assessment and forecasts in relation to going concern.
+Tethys Petroleum Limited assessed its ability to adopt the going concern basis in preparing the consolidated financial statements for the year ended December 31, 2022.
+Taking into consideration the Group's current activities, projected positive cash flows and such factors like a confirmation of commercial oil reserves and increase of oil and gas prices, the Group prepared assessment and forecasts in relation to going concern.